Previous Releases

 The collateral module lets users transfer Utility tokens for collateral management purposes, keeping an on-ledger record of collateral posted to a counterparty.

-While it currently only supports Utility tokens only, it builds on the Token Standard, which makes it easily extensible to other token-standard-compliant tokens.
+While it currently supports Utility tokens only, it builds on the Token Standard, which makes it easily extensible to other token-standard-compliant tokens.

 Package versions

-The following additional DARS should be installed on your validator node.
+The following additional DARs should be installed on your validator node.

 For users of the credential module: